nikhil-barapatre/contact-manager/README.md

 *   **Global Feedback System:** A `GlobalSpinner` provides a non-intrusive loading indicator during any background API request, and an `ErrorSnackbar` provides clear feedback if an operation fails.
 This ensures the user is never left wondering about the application's state.
 *   **Optimized Performance:** `useCallback` is used for event handlers passed down to child components.
 This prevents the creation of new functions on every render, optimizing performance by reducing unnecessary re-renders of child components.
 *   **Dynamic Headings:** The "Add Contact" and "Edit Contact" pages feature clear, dynamic headings, improving context and overall user experience.
+*   **Success & Error Toasts:** The app displays clear, color-coded toast notifications in the top-right corner for all add, edit, and delete actions.
+Success messages appear in green, while delete success is highlighted in red for extra clarity.
+All API errors are also shown as toasts, ensuring users always receive immediate feedback on their actions.

 ## Screenshots